 Unfortunately, although definitely possible, this is much harder than it would seem, especially when you also want the tick marks and labels on the X-axis to be nice round numbers (so the axis goes something like 45, 50, 55 etc. and not 45.31, 49.18, 53.05 etc.).

 It would require quite a lot of new calculations and/or macros.
 An example of how it can be done is available in the Option Strategy Payoff Calculator, where I have set up an entire sheet for these calculations, named "Auto X" (the screenshot below shows just about a half of all the calculations needed).

 Our spreadsheet can do a lot of interesting things analyzing option strategies as they would be at expiration.
 However, in practice many positions are closed long before the options expire.
 Often a trader sets up a position without the intention of holding until expiration, but with expectations of a particular move in underlying price or implied volatility, and gets out as soon as these expectations materialize (or are proven wrong).

 In such cases, there are other things to watch and other statistics to calculate that are much more important than payoff at expiration, such as the Greeks (delta, gamma, theta, vega, and more).
 You may also want to calculate expected profit or loss and break-even points at some point in the future, but before expiration, when the options still have time value.

 These calculations are much more complicated than the ones we have seen in this tutorial.
-One reason is that we can’t rely on the assumption that the P/L function is linear.
-We have to worry about things like convexity, implied volatility, probability distributions and option pricing models.
+One reason is that we can't rely on the assumption that the P/L function is linear.
+We have to work with things like convexity, implied volatility, probability distributions and option pricing models.
 These are beyond the scope of this tutorial, but you can find other tutorials on the Macroption website – a good place to start is the Black-Scholes option pricing model.

 That's it for the Option Payoff Excel Tutorial – I hope you have found it useful.